awulkiew/summary-enhancer/README.md

 ================

-The goal is to change this page of equally-displayed failures:
+The purpose is to change this page of equally-displayed failures:

 ![Before](before.png)